-The PADI Instructor Development Course is your passport to an international lifestyle of diving, travel and working in a job you’ll really love!
+The PADI Instructor Development Course is your passport to an international lifestyle of diving, travel and a career you’ll really love!

-PADI standards require the IDC to be conducted over a minimum of eight days.
-The Divers Den PADI IDC is conducted over 10 days, with two days off in the middle, giving our candidates the maximum amount of training and professional guidance in their personal development towards becoming a PADI Dive Instructor.
+The minimum IDC course length is eight days.
+At Divers Den we hold it over 10 days, with time off in the middle.
+This gives our candidates extra time to practise or study where needed.
+We want to make sure you receive the maximum amount of training and professional guidance in your personal development towards becoming a PADI Dive Instructor.

 All PADI Instructor Development Courses begin with independent learning and preparation at home via the PADI eLearning system.
-In order to gain most from the course, candidates are expected to complete all knowledge reviews from the IDC Candidate Workbook prior to the start of the IDC.
+To get the most out of the course, we recommend candidates complete all knowledge reviews from the IDC Candidate Workbook before the course starts.

 Scuba Instructors affiliated with other certification organisations may attend a PADI IDC program (followed by an IE) in order to cross over to PADI to become PADI Open Water Scuba Instructors.

 IDC staff instructors are available to translate for the duration of your program.
 Please contact us for cost and language availability.